luisCavalcantiDev/docker-targetprocess-backup/README.md

   context.json
   ...
 ```
-The entities objects are sorted in descending order (except for Attachments for which that option does not work and there is a [public issue](https://tp3.uservoice.com/forums/174654-we-will-rock-you/suggestions/6312209-improve-rest-api-support-operations-for-attachmen) for that).
+The entities objects are sorted in descending order (except for Attachments for which that option does not work and there is a [public issue](https://tp3.uservoice.com/forums/174654-we-will-rock-you/suggestions/6312209-improve-rest-api-support-operations-for-attachment) for that).
 For each entity type which is backuped, there is a javascript file in `./entities` directory.
 Additionally: all the views are backuped using `curl`.

 ### The entities not backuped
 Dashboards are not backuped.
 But they are made of views, reports and groups (directories), which are backuped.

+### Warning
+The scripts here are opinionated (e.g. we assume many UserStory entities and
+ little Attachments entities, thus we backup UserStory entities in many http requests
+ and Attachments entities in 1 http request).
+Thus, you may prefer to fork this
+ project instead of using it as is.

 ## Usage
 This is a short-running image, it will stop after its job is done.